 We dream about a better world and a more sustainable future for today's society and for future generations.
 As human beings we are constantly exploring, constantly searching for answers.
 To fly higher, to dive deeper.
 To better understand our planet, and to discover what is out there.

 Blue Abyss is among the most ground-breaking projects of its time.
-This state-of-the-art facility aims to become the world’s premier aquatic and space extreme environment research, development and training centre.
+This state-of-the-art facility aims to become the world’s premier deep-sea and space extreme environment research, training and test centre.
 Brainchild of ex-forces diving instructor and technology consultant John Vickers, planning began back in September 2014.

 “As Apollo 11 Astronaut, Michael Collins said, ‘It’s human nature to stretch, to go, to see, to understand.
 Exploration is not a choice really; it’s an imperative.’
 I wanted to push boundaries, to go beyond the expected, to plan for the future, not just for today.
 This is a huge undertaking, but the reality will be a legacy for generations to come.” says John.